elastic/connectors/docs/DEVELOPING.md

    **Note:** Ensure you are logged in as the Azure Portal **service account**.
   - Sign in to https://portal.azure.com/ and click on **Azure Active Directory**
   - Locate **App Registrations** and Click **New Registration**.
-  - Give your app a name - like "Elastic  Search" - and make it multitenant.
+  - Give your app a name - like "Elastic  Search".

-    **Note:** Setting the app to single tenant will result in a degraded experience, and the connector will not sync content.

     Leave the Redirect URIs blank for now.
   - Register the application
-  - Retrieve and keep the **Client ID** and **Tenant ID** handy - we'll need it within Elastic Search.
+  - Retrieve and keep the **Application (client) ID** and **Directory (tenant) ID** handy - we'll need it within Elastic Search.
-  - Locate the **Client Secret** by navigating to **Certificates & Secrets**
+  - Locate the **Client Secret** by navigating to **Client credentials: Certificates & Secrets**
   - Pick a name for your client secret (for example, Elastic Search).
-Select 24 months as the expiration date
+Select an expiration date. (**Note:** at the end of this expiration date, you will need to generate a new secret and update your connector configuration with it.)
   - Save the **Client Secret** value before leaving this screen - we'll need it within Elastic Search.
   - We must now set up the permissions the Application will request from the Azure Portal service account.
 Navigate to **API Permissions** and click **Add Permission**.
 Add **delegated permissions** until the list resembles the following:
     ```